thilakdesing/gmailclient/README.md

 # GmailClient
 Standalone Application connecting to Gmail and taking actions on messages.
+Video demo of running application - https://youtu.be/KdyDwCuL5sc

 **crawler.py**
 Standaloe script which establishes a connection with Gmail using Oauth.